Expanding IoT deployments with cost-effective Satellite IoT

 It is time IoT reaches global connectivity.
-With roughly 10% of the globe covered by cellular connectivity and the massive IoT expansion in all industries, we expect a significant increase in Satellite IoT (SatIoT) over the coming years.
-Together, terrestrial and SatIoT bring the best of both worlds to guarantee continuous connectivity.
+With roughly 15% of the globe covered by cellular connectivity and the massive IoT expansion in all industries, we expect a significant increase in Satellite IoT (SatIoT) over the coming years.
+Together, terrestrial and SatIoT bring the best of both worlds to guarantee continuous communications.

-Short, medium, and long-range networks like Bluetooth, NB-IoT (5G), and LoRaWAN enable IoT in densely populated regions.
-These terrestrial networks allow objects to connect to ground antennas, which relay the information to the cloud and the end-user IT infrastructure.
-However, their coverage relies on the proximity to those antennas, which have limited deployment in mountains, deep countryside, deserts, and even less in high seas.
-Moreover, the lack of interoperability between these networks makes them hardly usable for global connectivity needs.
-Therefore, how can you monitor your fixed or moving assets within that remaining 90% of the world’s surface which is not covered by terrestrial connectivity?
+However, their coverage relies on the proximity to those antennas, which have limited deployment in mountains, deep countryside, deserts, and even less on high seas.
+Moreover, the need for interoperability between these networks makes them hardly usable for global connectivity.
+Therefore, how can you monitor your fixed or moving assets within the remaining 85% of the world’s surface, uncovered by terrestrial connectivity?

 Here is when SatIoT comes into play: the satellite’s ubiquity allows IoT to operate beyond the limits of terrestrial networks.
 Thanks to small, low-power devices running for years with a single battery and embedded sensors, we observe a surge in SatIoT applications for monitoring moving assets across land and sea, such as containers, tank cars, livestock, or wildlife.

 While IoT can offer you regular updates on any parameter like temperature, pressure, moisture level, or any other need for maintenance, SatIoT ensures these updates never cease, regardless of your assets’ whereabouts.
 Complementary but more effective and robust, SatIoT fills the disadvantages of terrestrial solutions with disruptive technologies.